Cicada - Superfamily Cicadoidea

 Many species of cicada sing during the heat of the day.
 The loud noise produced by some day-singing cicadas actually repels birds, probably because the noise is painful to the birds' ears and interferes with their normal communication.
 The males of many cicada species, including the Greengrocer/Yellow Monday, and the Double Drummer, tend to group together when calling which increases the total volume of noise and reduces the chances of bird predation.

 Some cicada species only sing at dusk.
-Often these species are weak fliers (as in the case of the Bladder Cicada).
 They gain some protection from predatory birds by confining their activity to dusk.

 - Moulds, M.S.
 1990.
 Australian Cicadas.
 New South Wales University Press.
 217 pp., 24 pls.